hyperledger-solang/solang/docs/targets/solana.rst

 - The Solana target requires `Solana <https://www.solana.com/>`_ v1.8.1.
 - Function selectors are eight bytes wide and known as *discriminators*.
 - Solana provides different builtins, e.g. ``block.slot`` and ``tx.accounts``.
-- When calling an external function or instantiating a contract using ``new``, one :ref:`needs to provide <solana_constructor>` the necessary accounts for the transaction.
+- When calling an external function or invoking a contract's constructor, one :ref:`needs to provide <solana_constructor>` the necessary accounts for the transaction.
 - The keyword ``this`` returns the contract's program account, also know as program id.
+- Contracts :ref:`cannot be types <contracts_not_types>` on Solana and :ref:`calls to contracts <solana_contract_call>`
+  follow a different syntax.

 Compute budget